ubiakoup/Ansible-roles-install-wp/README.md

-# WordPress Deployment with Ansible role and Docker
+# WordPress Deployment with Ansible-roles and Docker

 ## Objective of the Lab